-Car wrecks are one of the leading causes of injury and death in the United States.
-More than three million people in the U.S. sustain injuries in car accidents every year.
+Car accidents are one of the leading causes of injury and death in the United States.
+More than three million people in the U.S. sustain injuries in car wrecks every year.
 Thousands more never walk away from these tragic collisions.
 On the busy roads of Birmingham, drivers are often in danger.
 Others drivers pose the greatest threat – people under the influence, distracted, drowsy, or operating a vehicle recklessly all risk the lives of other road users.
 If someone else’s bad decision led to injuries or death, our Birmingham car accident attorneys at Powers Injury Law are here to help.